Wills For Heroes

 The cemetery, which surrounds the Meeting House, reflects a great deal of history.
 The earliest burials are recorded in the 1720's.
 There are many stones in the cemetery which collectively present a lesson in the history of the church and our country.
 See separate tab, A Walk though Our Historic Cemetery.
 It is also the burial place for veterans of all of this country's wars, and each veteran's grave is marked with an American flag.

 A short walk through the cemetery from the Meeting House is The William Maxwell Scott Church School Building, built in the 1950s.
 This building contains meeting rooms, classrooms, a kitchen, offices and a large assembly hall known as the Scott Room.
 The Scott Room has a high arched ceiling, many large windows, a hardwood floor, a large fireplace and our baptistery.
 Many Fellowship events take place in this warm and comfortable room.
-The Scott Building was recently renovated to be more energy efficient.
-A new wing is under construction that will add offices, a conference room, two accessible bathrooms and an elevator that will provide access to the upstairs of the Scott Building and the new wing.
+The Scott Building was recently renovated to be energy efficient.
+A new wing has added offices, a conference room, two accessible bathrooms and an elevator that provides access to the upstairs of the Scott Building and the new wing.